hundredyearfarms/Hundred-Year-Farm-Project/README.md

 In our case, the land will be treated in two ways.

-1) Most of the land will continued to be farmed through conventional agribusess and most of the wooded area (a former clear-cut) will be maintained for the selective harvesting of wood.
+1) Most of the land will continued to be farmed through conventional agribusiness and most of the wooded area (a former clear-cut) will be maintained for the selective harvesting of wood.
 This continues the generally accepted practices of today without change.

 2) A small portion (about 2.5 acres) will transition to carbon-negative agroforestry.